 Swell Brewing Co (Aldinga)

-This is “The Boardriders Beer” and really what could be more Aussie than surfing and beer?
+“The Boardriders Beer”; and really what could be more Aussie than surfing and beer?
 This creation from brothers Dan and Daniel Wright (no that isn’t a typo, they have the same name) came about through Dan’s many lonely bus rides while travelling through America surfing.
 Dan still uses his back yard shed brewing system for new product trials to this day, before perfecting them and setting them to production.
-We love the passion and spirit behind this company and can’t wait to see what the backyard brewing system produces next.
+They even support local events and sponsor some local surfers too.
+Talk about good business ethics.
+The amber Ale is the bee’s knees!

 Vale Brewing (McLaren Vale)

-Formerly known as the McLaren Vale Beer Company, and creators of the iconic Vale Ale.
+Formerly known as the McLaren Vale Beer Company, are the creators of the iconic Vale Ale.
 Many mistakenly believe the company and all beers under the umbrella are classified as Vale Ale, when in fact Vale Ale itself is just one of four incredible products from this brewery.
-As their products are available so commercially now some nay-sayers have whispered that it is no longer craft beer.
-But just because of the incredible, deserved success of their beer doesn’t change the creation process or the love and attention that is put into making Vale Brewing’s products.
-The cellar door for Vale Brewing is located Red Poles Restaurant in McLaren Vale.
-Here you can enjoy beautiful views, tasting paddles and a great beer garden.
-There is often live music and always a great selection of local food.
+As their products are available so commercially now, some nay-sayers have whispered that it is no longer a craft beer brand.
+However, the same passion and creativity still goes into this fine drop, and it is no wonder they have had such great success.
+The cellar door for Vale Brewing is located at Red Poles Gallery and Cafe in McLaren Vale.
+Here you can enjoy the stunning sunny gardens, live music, art, and some damn good food.

 Woolshed Brewery (Renmark)

-This zero waste brewery began it’s brewing in 2009 and has continually grown ever since.
-Their brwery is in an idyllic setting in Renmark but having said that, doesn’t have a restaurant.
-They encourage guests to bring a picnic along or even use their BBQ facilities on site to enjoy with their beer samples, paddles, schooners and pints.
+This zero waste brewery began its brewing in 2009 and has continually grown ever since.
+Their brewery is in an idyllic setting, perched on the banks of the beautiful Murray River.
+These guys encourage guests to bring a picnic along or even use their BBQ facilities on site to enjoy with their beer samples, paddles, schooners and pints.
+Their beer is made using sustainable products, and no nasties.
 You can tour the brewery for just $10 and gain a greater appreciation for their wonderful products.
+Whilst you’re in town, check out the new Twenty Third Street Distillery.

 Wheaty Brewing Corps (Thebarton)